Improving Senior Living Margins Through Efficient Financial Operations: A 2026 Guide

 Navigating Medicare and Medicaid Reimbursement Challenges

 Reimbursement rates from government payers frequently lag behind actual care costs, creating ongoing margin pressure for communities with significant Medicare or Medicaid populations.
+Medicare Advantage plans are also becoming increasingly relevant in reimbursement strategies and policy debates, with operators needing to stay informed about changes to these programs and their impact on senior living facility operating margins.
 Building relationships with social services can help attract residents with diverse payer sources, positively impacting the overall payer mix and reimbursement.
 Managing government funding streams effectively requires both operational discipline and strategic awareness.

 Maximizing Medicare Reimbursement Rates